 One of our biggest desires in children and youth ministries at First Trinity is to partner with parents in helping children grow in their faith.
 This resource page will hopefully be one tool to accomplish that goal.
-Each month we will add new resources to this page.
+We will update resources as needed.

 If you have suggestions of certain topics or types of resources that would be helpful for your family, please contact Jen Florio, Sue Steege or Jason Christ.